aradrd/PL_HW02/dry/dry.md

 Every `<statements>` starts with a `<statement>`, which, in turn, starts with either a ✍️ or 📖.
 This series of terminals doesn't begin with either, so it doesn't belong in this grammar.
 #### b.
 No

-Every notebook emoji comes from a variable, and every variable needs either a ↪️ or a ✍️ before it asccording to the grammer.
+Every notebook emoji comes from a variable, and every variable needs either a ↪️ or a ✍️ before it according to the grammer.
 On line 3 there's a notebook with a ⬅️ before it, which can't be in this grammer.

 #### c.
 Yes